Ulrich Schmidl

-Ulrich Schmidl or Schmidel (1514 in Straubing - 1579 in Regensburg) was a German Landsknecht, conquistador, explorer, chronicler, and councilman.
-Schmidl was, beside Hans Staden, one of the few Landsknechts who wrote down their experiences of travel in the New World.
+Ulrich Schmidl or Schmidel (c.
+1510 - 1581) was a German conquistador and chronicler.
+Between 1534 and 1554 he took part in the Spanish conquest of the Río de la Plata region.
+Upon his return to Germany in 1554 he wrote a narrative of his adventures in the New World.
+His account is one of the earliest and most important sources of information about the history of the region during that time period.
+Historians regard his account as generally reliable.

 Biography

-Schmidl was the son of a wealthy merchant, and received a good education.
+Schmidel was born between 1500 and 1511 in Straubing, Bavaria.
+He was the son of a wealthy merchant named Wolfgang Schmidel.
+His surname appeared variously as "Schmidel" or "Schmidl" or "Schmeidel" but contemporary evidence shows that most of his family used "Schmidel".

 He entered military service and took part in 1534 as a Landsknecht under Pedro de Mendoza in an expedition to today's Argentina (the Río de la Plata).
 He also accompanied Juan de Ayolas on his first trip in quest of provisions, and afterward went with Ayolas in his expedition up the Paraguay River, and was one of the soldiers that were left with Domingo Irala in charge of the vessels in Puerto la Candelaria (modern Fuerte Olimpo).

-When Cabeza de Vaca was deposed in April 1544, Schmidel sustained Irala, who was the new governor, and in 1546 accompanied him in his expedition to Peru as far as the foot of the Andes, where he was despatched with Nuño de Chaves to President La Gasca.
+When Cabeza de Vaca was deposed in April 1544, Schmidel supported Irala, the new governor, and in 1546 accompanied him in his expedition to Peru as far as the foot of the Andes, where he was dispatched with Nuño de Chaves to President La Gasca.
 He accompanied Irala on his last unfortunate expedition of 1550.

 He became a founder of Buenos Aires.
-His journey led him across the Río Paraná and Río Paraguay and into today's Paraguay, where he helped to found Asunción.
+His journey led him across the Río Paraná and Paraguay River and into today's Paraguay, where he helped to found Asunción.
 From there he undertook several expeditions in the Gran Chaco, which led him into southeast Bolivia.